-Australia suspends defense training with Myanmar after coup
+Myanmar security forces kill 2 anti-coup protesters

 Australia announced late Sunday that it had suspended a defense training program with Myanmar worth about 1.5 million Australian dollars ($1.2 million) over five years.
 The program had been restricted to noncombat areas such as English-language training.

-Australian humanitarian aid will be directed away from Myanmar government and government-related entities.
+Australian humanitarian aid will be directed away from the Myanmar government and government-related entities.
 Instead it will focus on the immediate humanitarian needs of the most vulnerable and poor in Myanmar, including the Rohingya and other ethnic minorities, Payne said.

-Also Monday, Myanmar security forces continued to clamp down on anti-coup protesters, firing tear gas to break up a crowd of around 1,000 people who were demonstrating in the capital, Naypyitaw.
-The protesters deployed fire extinguishers to create a smoke screen as they fled from authorities.

-Meanwhile, thousands of protesters marching in Mandalay, the country’s second-largest city, dispersed on their own amid fears that soldiers and police were planning to use force to break up their demonstration.

 On Sunday, police occupied hospitals and universities and reportedly arrested hundreds of people involved in protesting the military takeover.

-In Myanmar’s largest city, Yangon, gunshots from heavy weapons rang out for a second straight night in several neighborhoods after the start of an 8 p.m. curfew.
+In Myanmar‘s largest city, Yangon, gun shots from heavy weapons rang out for a second straight night in several neighborhoods after the start of an 8 p.m. curfew.
 The sounds of what apparently were stun grenades could also be heard on videos posted on social media.

-The purpose for security forces using such weapons when protesters had left the streets appeared to be part of a strategy to strike fear in anyone who might think about defying the authorities.
-In a similar vein, many filmed incidents of police and soldiers in plain view showed them savagely beating protesters they had taken into custody.
+The use of such weapons after protesters had left the streets appeared to be part of a strategy to strike fear in anyone who might think about defying the authorities.
+In a similar vein, many filmed incidents of police and soldiers show them savagely beating protesters they had taken into custody.

 Some of the shooting was heard near hospitals, where reports said neighborhood residents sought to block the entry of police and soldiers.

-Security forces have often targeted medical personnel and facilities, attacking ambulances and their crews.
-Members of the medical profession launched the Civil Disobedience Movement, which is the nominal coordinator of the protests, frequently hailed on demonstrators’ signs by its CDM initials.
+Security forces have often targeted medical personnel and facilities, including ambulances and their crews.
+Members of the medical profession launched the Civil Disobedience Movement, which is the nominal coordinator of the protests, frequently hailed on demonstrators’ signs by its initials CDM.
 Taking over hospitals would allow the authorities to easily arrest wounded people presumed to be protesters.

-Meanwhile, a Canadian-Israeli lobbyist hired by Myanmar’s junta has said the ruling generals want to get out of politics and shift the nation away from China after they grabbed power in the widely-condemned coup against the nation’s civilian government.
+Meanwhile, a Canadian-Israeli lobbyist hired by Myanmar’s junta said the ruling generals want to get out of politics and shift the nation away from China.

 Ari Ben-Menashe, who previously represented Sudan’s military leader and Zimbabwe’s Robert Mugabe, spoke to The Associated Press on Sunday from the U.S. after returning from his second trip in the past month to Myanmar.

-He said he was confident he can persuade the Biden administration to lift sanctions imposed on Burmese military leaders who directed the coup last month that deposed and detained Myanmar’s elected leader, Aung San Suu Kyi.
+He said he was confident he can persuade the Biden administration to lift sanctions imposed on military leaders who directed the coup last month that deposed and detained Myanmar‘s elected leader, Aung San Suu Kyi.

-He said the U.S. and others in the West have reduced Myanmar’s political conflict to a black and white tale of military repression against pro-democracy activists that ignores the fraudulent exclusion of millions of minorities from voting in last year’s election.
+He said the U.S. and others in the West have reduced Myanmar’s political conflict to a black and white tale of military repression against pro-democracy activists and ignore the exclusion of millions of minority members from voting in last year’s election.

 Sign up for Daily Newsletters